jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

 FPGA: Select Corstone-1000 Linux kernel boot
 ============================================

-Remove the USB stick before u-boot is reached so the Corstone-1000 kernel will be detected and used for booting.
+Remove the USB stick before U-Boot is reached so the Corstone-1000 kernel will be detected and used for booting.

 **NOTE:** Otherwise, the execution ends up in the ACS live image.

 FVP: Select Corstone-1000 Linux kernel boot
 ===========================================

-Interrupt the u-boot shell.
+Interrupt the U-Boot shell.

 ::